XiuqingZhu/NephroTOXPred/README.md

 # NephroTOXPred
-NephroTOXPred: A predictor for renal toxicants
+NephroTOXPred: A predictor for renal toxicants.
+This tool can also be used as a predictor for renal toxicants to identify nephrotoxic components in Traditional Chinese Medicine.